-1 The Company's commitment to corporate governance
+1. The Company's commitment to corporate governance

-The Board is committed to a high standard of corporate governance practices ensuring that the Company complies with the Corporations Act, Listing Rules, the Company's Constitution and other applicable laws and regulations.
+The Board is committed to a high standard of corporate governance practices ensuring that National Veterinary Care Ltd (Company) complies with the Corporations Act, Listing Rules, the Company's Constitution and other applicable laws and regulations.
 Good corporate governance is a fundamental part of the culture and business of the Company.

-The Company has followed the ASX Corporate Governance Council's Principles and Recommendations (third edition) where the Board has considered the recommendations to be an appropriate benchmark for the Company's corporate governance practices.
+Since listing in 2015, the Company has followed the ASX Corporate Governance Council's Principles and Recommendations (third edition) where the Board has considered the recommendations to be an appropriate benchmark for the Company's corporate governance practices.
 Where, after due consideration, the Company's corporate governance practices depart from a recommendation, the Board has offered full disclosure and reason for adoption of its own practice, in compliance with the "if not, why not" regime.